 General Discussion

-In sum, our results show how unguided repetition causes initial imitations of environmental sounds transition to more word-like forms.
-They suggest that in the course of this transition, the imitations become more categorical and more effective as learned category labels while still resembling the environmental sounds that motivated them.

-Imitative (or "iconic") words are found across the spoken languages of the world (Dingemanse et al., 2015; Imai & Kita, 2014; Perniss et al., 2010).
+Imitative words are found across the spoken languages of the world (Dingemanse et al., 2015; Imai & Kita, 2014; Perniss et al., 2010).
 Counter to past assumptions about the limitations of human vocal imitation, people are surprisingly effective at using vocal imitation to represent and communicate about the sounds in their environment (Lemaitre et al., 2016) and more abstract meanings (Perlman et al., 2015), making the hypothesis that early spoken words originated from imitations a plausible one.
 We examined whether simply repeating an imitation of an environmental sound---with no intention to create a new word or even to communicate---produces more word-like forms.

 Our results show that through simple repetition, imitative vocalizations became more word-like both in form and function.
 In form, the vocalizations gradually stabilized over generations, becoming more similar from imitation to imitation.
 They also became increasingly standardized in accordance with English orthography, as later generations were more consistently transcribed into English words, providing converging evidence of stabilization.
 In function, the increasingly word-like forms became more effective as category labels.
-In a category learning experiment, naïve participants were faster to learn category labels derived from later-generation imitations than those derived directly from imitations of environmental sounds.
+In a category learning experiment, naïve participants were faster at matching category labels derived from later-generation imitations than those derived directly from imitations of environmental sounds.
 This fits with previous research showing that the relatively arbitrary forms that are typical of words (e.g. “dog”) makes them better suited to function as category labels compared to direct auditory cues (Boutonnet & Lupyan, 2015; Edmiston & Lupyan, 2015; e.g. the sound of a dog bark; Lupyan & Thompson-Schill, 2012).

 Even as the vocalizations became more word-like, they nevertheless maintained an imitative quality.
 After eight generations they could no longer be matched to the particular sound from which they originated any more accurately than they could be matched to the general category of environmental sound.
 Thus, information that distinguished an imitation from other sound categories was more resilient to transmission decay than exemplar information within a category.
-Remarkably, even after the vocalizations were transcribed into English orthography, participants were able to guess their original sound category from the written “word”.
+Remarkably, even after the vocalizations were transcribed into English orthography, participants were able to guess their original sound category from the written “words”.
 In contrast to the vocalizations, participants continued to be more accurate at matching late generation transcriptions back to their particular source sound relative to other exemplars from the same category.